 Auden makes use of several poetic techniques in ‘Night Mail’.
 These include but are not limited to anaphora, enjambment, simile, personification, alliteration, and sibilance.
 The first, anaphora, is the repetition of a word or phrase at the beginning of multiple lines, usually in succession.
 This technique is often used to create emphasis.
 A list of phrases, items, or actions may be created through its implementation.
-For instance, “Letters” which begins seven of the nineteen lines of stanza ten.
-Or, “Towards” in stanza nine, lines three and four and “Asleep” in stanza twelve, lines one and two.
+For instance, “Letters” begins seven of the nineteen lines of stanza ten.
+Or, “Towards” in stanza nine, lines three and four, and “Asleep” in stanza twelve, lines one and two.

 Alliteration occurs when words are used in succession, or at least appear close together, and begin with the same sound.
 For instance, “Birds,” “bushes,” and “blank-faced” in lines one and two of stanza six or “For,” “feel,” and “forgotten” in the last line of the poem.